pbreheny/visreg/README.md

 > [Breheny P and Burchett W. (2013).
 Visualizing regression models using visreg.](http://myweb.uiowa.edu/pbreheny/publications/visreg.pdf)

-If you have a question or feature request, please e-mail me at <a href="mailto:patrick-breheny@uiowa.edu">patrick-breheny@uiowa.edu</a>.
+If you have a question or feature request, please [submit an issue](https://github.com/pbreheny/visreg/issues).

 To install: